sorinboia/nginx-experience-aws/guide/7security.md

 ![](images/kibana2.JPG)

-In the right side of the panel you can see the request log and the reason why it was blocked.
+In the right side of the panel, you can see the full request log and the reason why it was blocked.

-Continue and explore the visualization capabilities of Kibana while receiving the relevant log information from Nginx Waf by looking into the next two buttons bellow the "Discover" button.
+Continue and explore the visualization capabilities of Kibana and log information from Nginx WAF by looking into the next two sections bellow the "Discover" button (Visualize and Dashboard -> Overview).

 ![](images/7env.JPG)